 Directors who are employees of the Company receive no compensation for service as directors.
 Directors who are not officers or employees of the Company receive such compensation for their services as the Board of Directors may determine from time to time.
-In December 2019, following a benchmarking analysis, the Compensation Committee reviewed compensation paid to non-employee directors and determined such amounts should remain unchanged in fiscal 2020 compared to fiscal 2019.
-In fiscal 2020, each non-employee director was entitled to receive an annual retainer of \$90,000.
-However, in light of the disruption and uncertainty created by the COVID-19 pandemic, on April 3, 2020, the non-employee directors agreed to a 25% reduction in their annual cash retainers earned between April 6, 2020 and June 30, 2020.
-On June 20, 2020, the Company decided to continue certain cost reduction measures and the non-employee directors agreed to a reduction of 18.75% of their annual cash retainers from June 29, 2020 (the first business day of the Company's third fiscal quarter) until a later date to be determined by the Compensation Committee.
-On September 29, 2020, the Compensation Committee approved the removal of the temporary s retainer reduction and restored such compensation to its normal levels, effective the first day of the fourth quarter of fiscal 2020 (September 28, 2020).
+In December 2020, following a benchmarking analysis, the Compensation Committee reviewed compensation paid to non-employee directors and determined such amounts should remain unchanged in fiscal 2021 compared to fiscal 2020.
+In fiscal 2021, each non-employee director was entitled to receive an annual retainer of \$90,000.
 Each non-employee director also received \$2,200 for each committee meeting attended.
-The retainer for service as a Committee Chairperson for fiscal 2020 were \$15,000 for the Chairperson of the Nominating and Governance Committee, Strategic Advisory Committee and Regulatory, Compliance and Cybersecurity Committee, and \$20,000 for the Chairperson of the Audit Committee and the Compensation Committee.
-The Lead Director's retainer for fiscal 2020 was \$35,000.
+The retainers for service as a Committee Chairperson for fiscal 2021 were \$15,000 for the Chairperson of the Nominating and Governance Committee, Regulatory, Compliance and Cybersecurity Committee and Strategic Advisory Committee and \$20,000 for the Chairperson of the Audit Committee and the Compensation Committee.
+The Lead Director's retainer for fiscal 2021 was \$35,000.